2012 Big Ten Football Championship Game: Nebraska

+The Cornhuskers, led by fifth-year head coach Bo Pelini, finished the regular season as the champion of the Legends Division.
+Nebraska finished the regular season with an overall record of 10–2 and a Big Ten record of 7–1; the team's lone conference loss was against Ohio State, 38–63.

+To date, this is Nebraska's lone appearance in the Big Ten Championship Game.

 Wisconsin

 Wisconsin finished third place in the Leaders division, but division champion Ohio State and second-place Penn State were ineligible to play in the championship game because of postseason bans.
 Teams that play in the conference championship game must be eligible for the postseason.
+The Badgers lost to both Ohio State and Penn State in the regular season, with both losses coming in overtime.

 The 2012 Big Ten football championship game would be the last time Bret Bielema coached the Badgers.
 He departed Wisconsin three days after the Big Ten championship game to accept the head coaching position at Arkansas.
 Wisconsin's Athletic Director, and former football head coach, Barry Alvarez went on to coach the Badgers at the 2013 Rose Bowl against Stanford.